Kedayan River

 Kedayan River (Sungai Kedayan) is a tributary of the Brunei River which flows through the capital of Brunei, Bandar Seri Begawan.

-History
+Sites

 On 22 October 2017, the Taman Mahkota Jubli Emas public park was officially opened.
 It was part of the Sungai Kedayan Eco-Corridor Project which aims to redevelop the area.
 The consequence of this project caused Kampong Sungai Kedayan, one of the oldest village in the area, to be demolished.

+Constructed in 1959, Edinburgh Bridge is a two-lane bridge that crosses the Kedayan River and links the city centre with the rest of Bandar Seri Begawan, Brunei's capital.
+It became one of Brunei's first bridges, replacing the previous Clifford Bridge and greatly improving urban development and connection.
+It is now a prominent landmark in the capital as a result.